 Besides visiting the historical and natural attractions, don’t forget to try the distinct luscious sweets and delicious Azari foods in Tabriz!

 Uramia, the City of Water

 Urmia (or Urmya), the capital of West Azerbaijan province on the northwest of Iran, means the city of water in the Assyrian language.
-Natural and historical attractions, delectable foods, and hospitable people encourage the travelers and tourists to travel to this part of ancient Persia every year.
+Natural and historical attractions, delectable foods, and hospitable people encourage travelers and tourists to travel to this part of ancient Persia every year.
 As it is cold in winter, it is one of the best choices and the coolest places to travel in the summer.

-Urmia Museum consists of the two parts: the anthropology and the archeology sections.
+Urmia Museum consists of two parts: the anthropology and the archeology sections.
 The anthropology section exhibits the culture of the region from the late Safavid era to the present time.
-The archeology section houses the artifacts from the 7th millennium BC to Qajar era including three Urartian tablets dating back to the first millennium BC.
+The archeology section houses the artifacts from the 7th millennium BC to the Qajar era including three Urartian tablets dating back to the first millennium BC.